The CO2CRC H3 Capture Project

-The purpose of the CO2CRC H3 Capture Project is to better understand the performance of various CO2 capture technologies with Australian brown coal flue gases and to evaluate the performance of three technologies for larger scale capture.
-This will reduce the technical risk and cost of post-combustion capture for Victorian coal-fired stations.
+The CO2CRC H3 Capture Project has been Australia's most comprehensive CO2 capture research program.
+Running from 2009 – 2011, the Project aimed to better understand how various CO2 capture technologies perform with Australian brown coal flue gases and evaluate three technologies for larger scale capture.

 Solvent absorption – the most mature technology and currently the method of choice for CO2 separation in industry globally.
 Find out more